neurodata/bilateral-connectome/_sources/slides/drexel/drexel.md

 </div>

 <footer>
 Winding, Pedigo et al. “The complete connectome of an insect brain.”
-In prep (2021)
+In prep.
+(2022)
 </footer>

 ---